-All of the project priorities that will be submitted to the RTP will come from local, regional or state planning efforts that included opportunities for public input.
+All of the project priorities submitted to the RTP come from local, regional or state planning efforts that included opportunities for public input.
 Clackamas, Multnomah and Washington counties and cities within each county will recommend priority projects for their jurisdictions at county coordinating committees.
 ODOT, the Port of Portland, TriMet, SMART and other agencies will work with county coordinating committees and the City of Portland to recommend priority projects.
 The City of Portland will recommend projects after reviewing priorities with its community advisory committees – the Pedestrian, Bicycle and Freight advisory committees and the Bureau and Budget Advisory Committee.
 These meetings are open to the public.

 |June 1 to July 21

 ||Local, regional and state agencies update project priorities in a series of meetings.